mevdschee/raylib-go-mines/README.md

 ### Building

+In order to install the resource bundler run:

+    go install github.com/tc-hib/go-winres@latest

-To build the software execute:
+To build the software with bundled resources (see winres) execute:

     make